ahgittin/brooklyn-mapr/README.txt

 * Grab all dependencies (using maven, or in your favourite IDE) and run the static `main` in `io.cloudsoft.mapr.MyM3App`

 After about 20 minutes, it should print out the URL of the MapR master node and the Brooklyn console.
-You must manually accept the license in MapR, and then manually inform Brooklyn you have done so, then the cluster will continue to set up (another 2 minutes or so).
+You must manually accept the license in MapR (credentials defined in MyM3App), and then manually inform Brooklyn you have done so (effector setLicenseApproved on master), then the cluster will continue to set up (another 2 minutes or so).

 Once fully booted, you can resize (scale out) the worker cluster, stop nodes, and see a few sensors.